jakesherman/dependency_algorithm/README.md

 # Dependency Algorithm

-Here is my take on an algorithm in Python that resolves dependencies.
-I walk through the process of creating the algorithm in `dependency_algo.ipynb`, and implement it in a `Dependencies` class in `Dependencies.py`.
-The `Dependencies` class accepts as an input a dictionary of items as keys and lists of dependencies as values (see below).
-Alternatively, you may use the `add_item` method to add items to a `Dependencies` object.
+Here is my take on an algorithm in Python 3.7 that resolves dependencies.
+The best way to illustrate how this works is with an example...

-I did not look at other dependency algorithms when creating this, but afterwards I found some [great work by Ferry Boender](http://www.electricmonk.nl/log/2008/08/07/dependency-resolving-algorithm/) that used recursion to resolve dependencies.
-My solutions do not use recursion.

 ## Example

-Dictionary of items we want to resolve dependencies for:
+Let's say that we have the following dictionary where the keys are items, and the values are the dependencies of those items.
+Each dependency must itself be an item, and items with no dependencies have an empty list `[]` as they dependency:

 ```python
 my_items = {